arun-kr-reddy/notes/operating_system.md

 ## concurrency

 ### threads and concurrency
-- **thread:** is like another copy of a process that executes independently, excapt threads share the same address space (code & heap), each thread has seperate PC and stack for independent function calls
+- **thread:** is like another copy of a process that executes independently, all threads share the same address space (code & heap), each thread has separate PC and stack for independent function calls
   ![](./media/operating_systems/single_vs_multi_threaded.png)
 - **process vs thread:**
   - parent forks a child: parent & child do not share any memory, needs IPC mechanisms to communicate, extra copies of code & data in memory